Bombearo/Bombearo/README.md

 ## Who am I?

 Programming is something that I enjoy for the fact that it involves a lot of creative thinking to start a project, but the program itself must be logical, otherwise it won't work.
 As I said earlier, my name is Jaden, but you can call me Bombearo if you want!
-I'm an 18 year old developer who has a strong interest in both programming and music.
+I'm a 22 year old developer who has a strong interest in both programming and music.
 My skills include:
 - Python
 - HTML
 - CSS
-- JavaScript (Preferred framework: Vue.js)
+- JavaScript
 - C#
 - Haskell
 - Java